waynegraham/registry.clir.org/_projects/2016-the-world-s-first-national-park-sharing-the-heritag.md

 ---
 layout: project
-title: "The World's First National Park: Sharing the Heritage of Yellowstone"
+title: The World's First National Park: Sharing the Heritage of Yellowstone
 ---